Perspective | My cousin killed a child at age 16. Does he deserve to die in prison?

 Leaving aside the factual impossibility of legal “incorrigibility” — how could anyone know such a thing about a young person’s future? — such a notion cuts against the founding mission of the juvenile justice system.
 In the 19th century, it was a group of women in Chicago who saw the cruelty of a legal system that failed to distinguish between children and adults.
 After a concerted campaign, these women (many of whom, including Lucy Flower and Julia Lathrop, spent time at Hull House and went on to be pioneers of the Progressive Era) established the first juvenile court in Cook County, Ill.
 By 1925, there was a juvenile court in every state except for Maine and Wyoming.
 The purpose of these courts, according to their advocates, was to treat children differently than adults — and to rehabilitate rather than punish.

 How far we’ve come from these intentions.
 Though outcomes are grim for children sentenced to adult jails and prisons — children in adult prisons, for instance, are 36 times more likely to commit suicide than those in juvenile detention centers — even those who remain inside the juvenile system often face conditions that harm rather heal.
 This month, the Justice Department announced its investigation into five juvenile detention centers in Texas.
 According to a filed complaint, the reports of abuse included guards impregnating juveniles; guards kicking, body-slamming and choking juveniles to unconsciousness; and an uptick in suicide attempts among juveniles in custody.
 (Pause here.
-Replace the word “juvenile” with “child.”)
+Replace the word “juveniles” with “children.”)

 Though not every facility is as bad as those cited in Texas, some combination of sexual assault, relentless violence, excessive chemical and physical restraints, torture in the form of prolonged isolation and inhumane conditions pervades the juvenile justice system no matter the geography and no matter the form of incarceration.
 And there are many forms, some bearing perfectly innocuous names: wilderness camps, boot camps, halls, campuses, academies and group homes.
 Studies have shown that confining children in any setting only increases recidivism and does not make the public any safer.